RosterElf Logo

 HR professional reviewing termination documentation

-Why you need a termination policy
+What a termination policy should cover

 Types of termination